MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-security.md

 # Secure your bot

+This article describes how to secure your bot by using HTTPS and Bot Framework authentication.

+## Use HTTPS and Bot Framework authentication

-To ensure that your bot's endpoint can only be called by the Bot Framework Connector service, configure your bot's endpoint to use only HTTPS and enable Bot Framework authentication by [registering](bot-framework-publish-register.md) your bot to acquire its app Id and password.
+To ensure that your bot's endpoint can only be accessed by the Bot Framework [Connector](bot-framework-dotnet-concepts.md#connector), configure your bot's endpoint to use only HTTPS and enable Bot Framework authentication by [registering](bot-framework-publish-register.md) your bot to acquire its app Id and password.

+## Configure authentication for your bot

-After you have registered your bot, specify its app Id and password in the application's web.config file.
+After you have registered your bot, specify its app Id and password in your bot's web.config file.

 ```xml
 <appSettings>